-Diverge and Bloom
+Diverge & Bloom

 At Diverge and Bloom Counseling, PLLC, you will find a grounding and affirming space where you can deepen self-awareness, strengthen resilience, and create meaningful and lasting change.
 Healing isn't always about becoming someone new, but rather nurturing what has always been beneath the surface.

-Diverge and Bloom Counseling, PLLC is an LGBTQ+ affirming and neuro-diversity affirming practice.
+Diverge and Bloom Counseling, PLLC is an LGBTQ+ affirming and neurodiversity affirming practice.

-Her dog, Winslow, comes to the office for in-person sessions.
+My dog, Winslow, comes to the office for in-person sessions.

 Click below to reach out with any questions.
 You can also book an appointment, or request a free 15 minute phone consult to ensure the right therapeutic fit.